• Skip to primary navigation

 Oven / casserole instructions

-• Place the meat and onions in a casserole dish, or dutch oven.
-Stir in the paprika and add the vegetables and remaining ingredients.
+• Place the meat and onions in your dish, stir in the paprika and add the other ingredients (except the carrots and potatoes)

-• Pour in the stock, cover with a tightly fitting lid and place in the oven (160C / 320F) for 2 to 2.5 hours.
+• Cover with the stock, cover the casserole dish with a lid and place it in a medium oven (160C / 320F) for 2 to 2.5 hours.

 You can either stir the sour cream through the finished dish, or serve topped with a spoonful of sour cream for garnish.